-Both the extraction of LUT row registers and data copying for expanded output registers finish in a single cycle with a memory partitioning and where each step in 2D table lookup is pipelined.
+Both the extraction of LUT row registers and data copying for expanded output registers finish in a single cycle with memory partitioning and pipelined 2D table lookup.

-Figure \ref{fig:lutlinear}(c) illustrates the hardware architecture of the 2D LUT PSum engine.
-The 2D LUT buffer, which stores collections of lookup tables for each codebook, is instantiated utilzing a mixture of BRAM, URAM, and LUTRAM to balance memory resources on the target FPGA.
+Figure \ref{fig:lutlinear}(c) illustrates the hardware architecture of the 2D-PSum.
+The 2D LUT buffer, which stores collections of lookup tables for each codebook, is instantiated utilizing a mixture of BRAM, URAM, and LUTRAM to balance memory resources on the target FPGA.
 Once the LUT row registers are extracted, their contents are forwarded to value copy multiplexers, which select entries according to the weight centroid index registers.
-To alleviate excessive fanout from the LUT row registers to the multiplexers, the registers are duplicated such that each copy drives only a subset of multiplexers.
-The expanded outputs are then accumulated with the results cascaded from the preceding 2D LUT PSum engine through a SIMD adder.
-The SIMD adders are realized with a combination of DSPs configured in SIMD mode or LUT-based adders to balance the computational resources on the FPGA.
+To alleviate excessive fanout from the LUT row registers to the multiplexers, the registers are duplicated so that each copy drives only a subset of multiplexers.
+The expanded outputs are then accumulated with the results cascaded from the preceding 2D-PSum through a SIMD adder.